codemonauts/craft-unit-field/README.md

 ## Translation

-Alle label can be translated.
+All label can be translated.
 Use a translation file named `unitfield.php` in the language's translation directory.

 With ❤ by [codemonauts](https://codemonauts.com)